osilander/bacterial-genomics-intro/ngs-qc/index.rst

 ~~~~~~~~~~~~~~~~~

 The process of sequencing DNA via |illumina| technology requires the addition of some adapters to the sequences.
 These get sequenced as well and need to be removed as they are artificial and do not belong to the species we try to sequence (:numref:`fig-trim`).
+Don't be like `these people <http://www.opiniomics.org/we-need-to-stop-making-this-simple-fcking-mistake/>`_.

 .. _fig-trim:
 .. figure:: images/trim.png